ronaldbosma/blog/content/blog/deploy-azure-workbook-with-bicep/index.md

 The value of the `serializedData` property is one long string that contains the entire workbook definition.
 This includes the hardcoded environment specific API Management instance name `my-api-management-dev`.

-To make it deployable on multiple environments, add an extra parameter for the API Management instance name as shown below.
+To make it deployable on multiple environments, add an extra parameter to the Bicep script for the API Management instance name as shown below.

 ```bicep
 @description('The name of the API Management resource that is queried in the workbook.')
 param apimResourceName string = 'my-api-management-dev'
 ```

-You can then replace every value of `my-api-management-dev` with `${apimResourceName}` in the workbook definition.
+You can then replace every value of `my-api-management-dev` with `${apimResourceName}` in the workbook definition string.

 The biggest downside of this solution is that the entire workbook definition is a serialized string on one line.
 This makes it difficult to make small changes directly in the definition, to see what has changed and perform a review.
-You'll also need to replace the environment specific values with parameters (or variables) every single time.
+You'll also need to replace the environment specific values with parameters (or variables) after every change and export of the ARM template.

 ### Use Bicep object